Managing Premature Rupture of Membranes

 Treatment for PROM and PPROM pregnancies aims to reduce the risk of infection, promote foetal lung maturity, and manage preterm labour.
 Options include:

-- Corticosteroids: To help mature the baby's lungs, especially if delivery is anticipated before 34 weeks.
+- Corticosteroids: These help to mature the baby's lungs, especially if delivery is anticipated before 34 weeks.

-- Antibiotics: To prevent or treat infections, such as chorioamnionitis and group B streptococcus.
+- Antibiotics: To prevent or treat infections like chorioamnionitis and group B streptococcus.

 - Tocolytics: To delay preterm labour, though the use of the medicine is limited due to potential risks.

-- Inducing Labour: May be recommended at or after 34 weeks if the baby's lungs are mature, or earlier if complications arise.
+- Inducing Labour: If the baby's lungs are mature, it may be recommended at or after 34 weeks or earlier if complications arise.

 - Hospitalisation and Bed Rest: To monitor for complications and ensure immediate medical intervention if necessary.

-Which treatment option is to be used will be decided by the doctor after considering numerous factors.
-Some important factors that will contribute to the doctor's decision could be the patient's health, gestational age, and the severity of the condition.
+The doctor will decide which treatment option to use after considering numerous factors.
+Some important factors that could contribute to the doctor's decision are the patient's health, gestational age, and the severity of the condition.